kawaicheung/book-on-naming-things/manuscript/0_C_WhatDoYouDoHere.md

 A name like `EmailNotificationManager` is tempting.
 But, looking at this name in isolation, I might assume this class also manages the storing of a user's email preferences.
 In addition, it doesn't convey the idea that the object helps determine who should get emailed.
 Scratch that.
 How about `EmailNotificationHelper`?
 Still too ambiguous.
 What, exactly, is it trying to help with?

 In scenarios like these, I imagine what the best physical parallel would be.
-Close your eyes and visualize the messaging service as a _real object_.
+Close your eyes and visualize the messaging service as a _real thing_.
+What would this object look like?

 Here's what I imagined.